Bourbon Sweet Potato Casserole

 Preheat the oven.
 Spray a 1.9 qt. (or larger) casserole dish with nonstick cooking spray, and set it aside.

-Scoop the sweet potato flesh into a large bowl.
-Measure in the maple syrup, bourbon, egg, salt and cinnamon
+Scoop the flesh of the sweet potato into a large mixing bowl.
+Measure in the maple syrup, bourbon, egg, salt and cinnamon.

-Use a hand mixer to blend the ingredients until smooth.
-This might take a few moments because the sweet potatoes can sometimes be a little chunky.
+Use a hand mixer to blend the ingredients together until smooth.
+You could also use a potato masher.
+This might take a few minutes because the sweet potatoes can sometimes be a little chunky.

-Scoop the sweet potato casserole filling into your prepared baking dish.
-Set it aside.
+Once blended, scoop the sweet potato mixture into the prepared baking dish.
+Set aside.

 Make the Sweet Potato Casserole Streusel Topping

-In a medium-sized mixing bowl, measure out the flour, oats, brown sugar and pecans.
-Use a fork to mix them until combined.
+Measure out the flour, oats, brown sugar and pecans into a medium mixing bowl.
+Use a fork to mix until combined.

-Slice the chilled butter into small pieces, then cut it into the streusel topping with a pastry cutter or a fork.
-You basically want the topping to resemble the texture of wet sand.
+Slice the chilled butter into small pieces, then cut it into the streusel topping using a pastry cutter or a fork.
+You want the topping to resemble the texture of wet sand.

-Sprinkle the streusel topping onto the sweet potato filling already in the pan.
+Sprinkle the streusel topping onto the creamy sweet potatoes already in the pan.

 Pro tip!

-If you are making your casserole in advance, this is the part where you’ll stop.
-Wrap the casserole in plastic wrap, and store it in the fridge for up to 3 days before doing the final bake before you serve guests.
+If you are making your casserole in advance, stop here.
+Wrap the casserole in plastic wrap, and store it in the fridge for up to 3 days before baking and serving.

 Bake the Casserole